 Swiss cuisine is a reflection of the Swiss culture, especially in the aspects of simplicity and quality.
 Typical Swiss food recipes, mostly inspired by the mountainous nature of Switzerland, are generous in using potato, cheese, meat and cream!
-Discover these must-try 10 typical Swiss food and let us know which ones you tasted or even cooked!
+Discover these must-try 10 traditional Swiss food and let us know which ones you tasted or even cooked!

-Fondue is a queen of Swiss foods and is considered a national dish of Switzerland since 1930s.
+Fondue is a queen of traditional Swiss foods and is considered a national dish of Switzerland since 1930s.
 The first recipe dates back to 1699 and the legend has it that it was invented by shepherds.
 Leftovers of hard cheese, wine, herbs, garlic all melted together in a pot “caquelon“.
-It can be a bit daunting in the beginning to learn how to eat fondue.
+It can be a bit daunting in the beginning to learn how to eat Swiss fondue.
 Whether you choose bread or small boiled potatoes, you’d need to practice to keep pieces on your thin fork, roll the cheese from the pot on it and not let it drop in the pot.
-It took us several pots to practice but it is great fun & yummy!
-As simple as it is yet fondue has many variations that keeps on watering your appetite: gourmet moitié moitié (in English “half half”: half Gruyère, half Vacherin fribourgeois), 100% Vacherin, natural, with herbs, tomato flavoured or mushroom!
-Make your pick and keep in mind that fondue is not only a dish but also a reflection of Switzerland as a melting pot for cultures and languages.
+It took us several Swiss fondue pots to practice but it is great fun & yummy!
+As simple as it is yet Swiss fondue has many variations that keeps on watering your appetite: gourmet moitié moitié (in English “half half”: half Gruyère, half Vacherin fribourgeois), 100% Vacherin, natural, with herbs, tomato flavoured or mushroom!
+Make your pick and keep in mind that Swiss fondue is not only a dish but also a reflection of Switzerland as a melting pot for cultures and languages.

-Rösti is a Swiss hearty dish made of ground potatoes.
+Rösti is a hearty traditional Swiss food dish made of ground potatoes.
 It can be served with eggs on top, with mushroom, ham, sausage, cheese, and in principle with anything your soul wishes for.
 Rösti can also go as a side dish if you are really hungry.
 Simple to cook but truly mouth-watering if you are a potato-lover.
 There are so many recipes how to cook Rösti, and in principle all you need is to grind potatoes, season and fry it with a bit of olive oil.
 Et voilà!

 Zürcher Geschnetzeltes is a perfect main dish to be accompanied with Rösti.
 As you can guess from the name it is very typical in Zurich and in the German-speaking part of Switzerland.
 The dish itself is made of sliced veal (sometimes veal kidneys are added too) with brown sauce, mushroom & cream.

 Some consider Älplermagronen as the Swiss version of macaroni and cheese!
 Yes, cheese again :).
 We had a separate post dedicated to Swiss cheese only and you can understand now why.
-As with fondue, the origin of this typical Swiss food is with shepherds in the Alps.
+As with Swiss fondue, the origin of this typical Swiss food is with shepherds in the Alps.
 It was easy for them to mix pasta, cheese, cream, onions and potatoes while away from home.
-And the tradition kept on and now we can enjoy a hearty, easy-to-cook meal on a cold winter evening at home.
+The tradition kept on and now we can enjoy a hearty, easy-to-cook meal on a cold winter evening at home.

 Another hearty dish but this time for meat lovers.
 Try to imagine a mix of all types of meat: pork, ribs, sausage, smoked bacon together with cabbage and potatoes.
 You will get a pretty good idea of the dish!
 Recommended when you are really hungry and when in Bern!